 Cooke City (Montana) is only three miles east of Silver Gate and four miles from the Northeast Yellowstone entrance.
 This is where the road ends in the winter making it a haven for snowmobile adventure enthusiasts.
 In the summer, this little town is buzzing with people driving through the Beartooth Highway (open only during summer months), which is considered by many to be one of the most scenic drives in the US.
 We agree, and if you are visiting during summer, consider driving into the park through the Beartooth Highway for some of the most spectacular alpine views in the country.

-This is the only Cooke City cabin rental that I really like.
+This is one of the two Cooke City cabin rental that I really like.
 I love the location, surrounded by trees, and it is still within walking distance from the shops and restaurants in Cooke City.
 Don’t leave Cooke City without visiting the Bearclaw Bakery.
 This is one of our favorite breakfast places in the world.
 I am not exaggerating here.

 That deck is perfect for watching pine martens scrambling around in the trees!